DUFMOD Community Projects: Supporting Bottle For Botol

 DUFMOD is proud to support Bottle For Botol to combat the plastics problem in Indonesia, one bottle at a time.

-DUFMOD cofounders, Jenny and Giles Smith, a dynamic husband and wife duo that founded an ocean obsessed, tropical inspired homeware and lifestyle online boutique, saw first hand how dire the plastic waste problem is on the beaches and in the oceans whilst in Bali and the neighbouring islands.
+DUFMOD cofounders, Jenny and Giles Smith, a dynamic husband and wife duo that founded a conscious curated homeware and wellness online boutique, saw first hand how dire the plastic waste problem is on the beaches and in the oceans whilst in Bali and the neighbouring islands.
 Moved by the concept of Bottle For Bottle and their display at a clean eating cafe in Nusa Lembongan, they made Bottle For Botol their first organization to support and donate their proceeds to as part of their DUFMOD 'Add Value' Community Projects initiative.

 As for the founders of Bottle For Botol, it was through a simple water bottle exchange program.